MichaelE1/cricket-cli/README.md

 # CRICKET-CLI

-A means of watching the cricket from the comfort of your terminal.
+This is a command line application, using [Node.js](http://nodejs.org/), that lets you track cricket scores from the comfort of your terminal.

 ### What